Answers to Questions About Macomb County DUI Charges

 • headlights off

-If I am stopped by a police officer, and he asks if I have been drinking, what should I say?
+If a police officer stops me and asks if I have been drinking, what should I say?

-A Macomb County officer’s inquiry about how much you’ve had to drink is a tough question to answer when pulled over for DUI.
+A Macomb County officer’s inquiry about how much you’ve had to drink is tricky to answer when pulled over for DUI.
 You are not required to answer potentially incriminating questions.
 Saying that you’ve only had one or two drinks, combined with other evidence, can establish probable cause to arrest you.
-The best answer would respectfully advise the officer that you decline to answer any questions, and you would like to speak to a lawyer before any further questioning.
+The best answer would be to respectfully advise the officer that you decline to answer any questions and would like to speak to a lawyer before further questioning.

-Do I have a right to an attorney when I am stopped by a police officer and asked to take roadside tests?
+Do I have a right to an attorney when a police officer stops me and asks me to take roadside tests?

 No. There is no right to an attorney until you are formally arrested for DUI in Macomb County.
-By the time an actual arrest occurs, must OWI drivers have said and done way too much.
+Most OWI drivers have said and done too much by the time an actual arrest occurs.
 Even the questions a person asks while under investigation can be twisted by officers and used as evidence of intoxication or confusion.
-In most cases, the police officer has already decided to arrest the person and is just using the roadside tests for additional evidence.
+In most cases, the police officer has already decided to arrest the person and is just using roadside tests for additional evidence.
 It is often best to request a lawyer immediately when stopped and ask the police officer to note the time of your request on the report.
-Produce your driver’s license, proof of insurance, and registration and not say or do anything further.
+Produce your driver’s license, proof of insurance, and registration; do not say or do anything further.

 What is the police officer looking for during the traffic stop?

 There are several signs that a person may be intoxicated.
-However, it is important to remember that there can also be normal explanations for some of these signs.
-When conducting a DUI investigation in Macomb County, officers will look for:
+However, it is essential to remember that there can also be non-alcohol-related explanations for some of these signs.
+When conducting a DUI investigation in Macomb County, officers will look for the following:

 • flushed face